Capitalists for Capitalism

 Section 1.
 Why is this needed?

-As such, this manifesto is call for business leaders to realize they are the heroes of society, and lean into that role.
+As such, this manifesto calls for business leaders to realize that they are the heroes of society, and to lean into that role.
 They are the ones who take abstract ideas of value and turn them into reality.
 They are the ones who create new structures that lift people out of poverty.
 They scale organizations that align diverse interests and goals so people can work together towards a common good.
 They empower others to do more together than can be done alone.
 They drive humanity to greater heights.

-• Standing up for other business leaders
+Standing up for other business leaders

-• Build businesses based on real value creation, not extracting value from the government
+Building businesses based on real value creation, not extracting value from the government

-• Don’t use the government to benefit your own business
+Not using the government to benefit your own business

-• Create win-win-wins to not abuse people for short-term gain
+Creating win-win-wins to not abuse people for short-term gain

-• Inspiring positive portrayals of business in movies
+Inspiring positive portrayals of business in movies

-• Inspiring positive coverage of business in the news
+Inspiring positive coverage of business in the news

-• Investing in businesses led by those who believe in capitalism
+Investing in businesses led by those who believe in capitalism

-• Doing business with others who are willing to stand for capitalism
+Doing business with others who are willing to stand for capitalism

 For investors, it is:

-• Evaluate the principles of those you invest in and back those who are committed to the principles of capitalism
+Evaluating the principles of those you invest in and back those who are committed to the principles of capitalism

-• Mentor your portfolio companies to embrace these principles
+Mentoring your portfolio companies to embrace these principles

 For executives, it is:

-• To incorporate the principles of capitalism into the way you level up your employees
+Incorporating the principles of capitalism into the way you level up your employees

-• Develop programs for your company that imbue the principles of capitalism in your culture and brand
+Developing programs for your company that imbue the principles of capitalism in your culture and brand

-• To leverage your position to share your and others’ stories as examples of capitalism advancing humanity
+Leveraging your position to share your and others’ stories as examples of capitalism advancing humanity

 For entrepreneurs, it is:

-• To make the principles of capitalism core to the way your business operates
+Making the principles of capitalism core to the way your business operates

-• To seek out values-aligned investors, team members, and other partners
+Seeking out values-aligned investors, team members, and other partners

-• To make the goal of your business to show what can be done through the free and voluntary interactions of people through capitalism
+Making the goal of your business to show what can be done through the free and voluntary interactions of people through capitalism

 For nonprofit leaders, who are in business in their own way, it is:

-• To see for-profit entities as contributors to society as much as nonprofit entities
+Seeing for-profit entities as contributors to society as much as nonprofit entities

-• To learn from for-profit entities
+Learning from for-profit entities

 Section 2.
 What is Capitalism?